zoneyeah/dbt-core/docker/README.md

 ```
 docker build --tag <your_image_name>  --target <target_name> <path/to/dockerfile>
 ```
+---
+> **Note:**  Docker must be configured to use [BuildKit](https://docs.docker.com/develop/develop-images/build_enhancements/) in order for images to build properly!

+---

 By default the images will be populated with the most recent release of `dbt-core` and whatever database adapter you select.
 If you need to use a different version you can specify it by git ref using the `--build-arg` flag:
 ```
 docker build --tag <your_image_name> \